awslabs/duvet/design/witness/dogfood.md

   note, itself now cited from `target_resolution.rs`).
 - **Attributes go above the stack too.** A `#[allow(...)]` between the stack and the fn header displaces the target the same way.
-- **Rule definitions live on consulted lines.** Enum-variant declarations are not in any witness's line set; the ClaimRule rule quotes moved to the `binds` spec fn's match arms.
+- **Rule definitions live where the rule is defined, not declared.**
+  The `ByExecution`/`ByRootSpan` rule quotes sit on the `binds` spec fn's match arms — the definitional site, where the quoted behavior is decided — not on the enum variants, which merely declare the constructors.
+(An enum declaration's lines can appear in fills via generated accessor obligations, so span presence is not the test; the definitional site is.)
 - **One implementation owner per proof-tested spec text**, at the site whose `ensures` proves it; engine adapters keep a pointer comment.